kmushi-coin/wallet-android/README.md

-Onixcoin Wallet
+KmushiCoin Wallet
 ===============

-The Onixcoin Wallet is a fork of Coinomi, where we can store our ONIX, without sacrificing security.
+The KmushiCoin Wallet is a fork of Coinomi, where we can store our KTV, without sacrificing security.
 Private keys are stored in your own device.
 Using the words or mnemonic phrases you get a master key that can be memorized or stored on paper and then recover your funds at any time.

 ## Building the application